-There is never a quick fix in a market that’s come off boil.
+There is never a quick fix in a market that’s come off the boil, never mind one that has been shocked by a pandemic.
 But, there are things that can be done to make sure your marketing is working for you in slower times.

 Short-term marketing planning

-These captured clients / prospects often have the potential to deliver some short-medium term sales uplift (to grease the wheels of budgets for winning new clients).
+These customers and prospects often have the potential to deliver some short-medium term sales uplift (to grease the wheels of budgets for winning new clients).

-A series of initiatives to generate short term sales uplift may include:
+A series of initiatives to generate short sales

-- Email marketing to existing database to sell more to existing clients
+- Email marketing to your existing database to sell more to existing clients.